naturalis/minion-pipeline-tooling/README.md

 ## Project goals

+### Collect documentation

+- relevant literature
+- student project

 ### Assemble test / reference data

 - resulting from metabarcoding samples
 - following base calling, i.e. FASTQ
-- cover multiple test cases (e.g. 3 total)
+- cover multiple test cases (Arjen has data also run in Illumina)
 - can be deposited (under embargo?) on the SRA

+### Develop demultiplexing

+- shoehorn custom adaptors into demultiplexing tool
+- attempt to sort

 ### Assess clustering algorithms

 - which tools to use?
+(Guppy?
+Rutger + Elza evaluate)
 - parameter exploration of divergence levels
 - tools collected in a docker container
 - clustering pipelines scripted in this repo